-This is a guide about recycled wrapping paper Christmas lamps.
+This is a page about recycled wrapping paper Christmas lamps.
 Using recycled wrapping paper, you can make mini lamp shades and create a unique lighted Christmas decoration.

-This is a guide about making mini denim Christmas stockings.
+This is a page about making mini denim Christmas stockings.
 Recycled fabric from denim jeans is perfect for making a lot of craft projects.

 This is page features snowman craft ideas.
 Include some of these cute snowmen craft ideas in your holiday decorating plans.

-This is a guide about making a popsicle stick penguin.
+This is a page about making a popsicle stick penguin.
 This project turn plain popsicle sticks into this adorable penguin decoration.

-This is a guide about making a pine cone snowman.
+This is a page about making a pine cone snowman.
 Turn on your creativity and design a cute snowman decoration beginning with a pine cone.
 Let the whole family join in the fun.

-This is a guide about making a stuck-in-the-chimney Christmas decoration.
+This is a page about making a stuck-in-the-chimney Christmas decoration.
 You and the kids can make this whimsical Christmas decoration using recycled and inexpensive supplies.

 This candle is easy to make and makes a very attractive centerpiece.
 It looks like a candle inside of chunks of snow.